Soft foods to eat after tooth extraction

 - Mashed avocado: Avocado is a nutrient-dense fruit that is easy to mash with a fork.
 Simply scoop the flesh of a ripe avocado into a bowl and use a fork to mash it until it is smooth.
 You can season the mashed avocado with salt, pepper, and any other herbs or spices you like.
 You can also add some lime juice or salsa for extra flavor.

-This article is still a work in progress and was last updated on December 13, 2022.
+This article is still a work in progress and was published on June 12, 2020, and last updated on June 7, 2023.